-- Some research suggests that zinc may help increase testosterone levels.
+- Some research suggests that zinc may help boost testosterone levels.

-- Zinc may help increase muscle growth and improve sperm production.
+- Zinc may help increase muscle mass and improve sperm production.

 - In most cases, you can get enough zinc with a high-quality, balanced diet—although supplementation is also an option.

 Zinc may do more than shorten your downtime the next time you catch a cold (1).
-The essential mineral plays a vital role in many body processes, including protein synthesis, muscle growth, and wound healing.
+The essential mineral plays an important role in many body processes, including protein synthesis, muscle growth, and wound healing.
 And for men, it may pack an additional perk.
-Studies suggest that, like a few other nutrients (including vitamin D, zinc may also increase testosterone levels in healthy men.
+Studies suggest that, like a few other nutrients (including vitamin D, zinc may act as a testosterone boost in healthy men.

 Worryingly, you may not be getting enough.
 Your body can’t produce zinc, and it can be tricky to get your recommended 11 daily milligrams from foods like oysters and red meat.